Sadik90/Sadik90/README.md

 -Please follow this link [Github](https://github.com/aayush-dhakal/ai_all_resources/).
 And if you find more, dont forgot to share.

-##Do you want to start a business ?
-- Please Ping me at my facebook or Linked In, so we can connect to invest and generate ideas, values and product to reach market.

 ## Thank you !!
 Be in a good health and happy learning !!